 Apply to our talent pool and get direct introductions to suitable startups

-You can apply to the program twice a year – once in the fall and once in the spring.
-After the application period we choose the most potential candidates to our talent pool.
+You can apply to the program round the year.
 If you get selected, we will help you perfect your application, CV and LinkedIn.
 Once your profile is ready to go, Startuplifers will send it to startups participating in the program who have job openings that match your skills and experience.
 Then it’s up to the startups to decide who they want to interview.

 Startuplifers team and alumni will guide you throughout the process to ensure you get the best tips and help.
 Also, your flights and visas will be compensated if you’re a student at one of our partnering universities in Finland.